 Mercy in action:

 Abraham and Lot: Lot had no business in Sodom.
 If he had been a spiritually minded man he would have continued to walk with his uncle Abraham and obeyed the Lord.
-But when he saw the well-watered plains of Sodom, he decided to move there.
+Be when he saw the well-watered plains of Sodom, he decided to move there.
 When Sodom was attacked, Lot suffered the consequences.
 He and his family were taken captive and all of their possessions were taken.
-When word got back to Uncle Abraham; he could have said, “serves him right!
+Whew word got back to uncle Abraham, he could have said, “serves him right!
 He made his bed now he can just lie in it.”
 But Abraham took his servants, and with God’s help fought a battle and rescued his wayward nephew.
 Here’s the mercy point: Abraham had in his hand the power to hurt Lot, it is certain that he had hurt Abraham, yet in faith and love Abraham chose to show mercy.
 (Genesis 18)